firmwaresmith/firmwaresmith.github.io/content/page/about/index.md

 So, how can a perfectionist successfully start a blog?

 The key is to use simple, low-maintenance technologies.
-For instance, a static site generator like Hugo allows you to quickly write porsts in Markdown and manage your content in a GitHub repository.
+For instance, a static site generator like Hugo allows you to quickly write posts in Markdown and manage your content in a GitHub repository.
 Hosting the blog on GitHub pages reduces maintenance costs and removes the pressure to post regularly - your site can sit idle for years without stress.
 Writing semi-anonymously under pseudonym frees you from worrying about your ego and lets you write without the fear of imperfecton.